Table of Contents

-In the US, there are three major federal laws which impact audio description – The Rehabilitation Act of 1973, the Americans with Disabilities Act, and the 21st Century Communications and Video Accessibility Act.
+In the US, there are three major federal laws that impact audio description – The Rehabilitation Act of 1973, the Americans with Disabilities Act, and the 21st Century Communications and Video Accessibility Act.

 The Accessibility for Ontarians with Disabilities Act is the most progressive accessibility law in the world.
 It sets accessibility requirements for organizations in Ontario, Canada with the aim of creating a universally accessible province by 2025.

-With 3.5% of the world’s population living with vision impairment, audio description is a critical accommodations no matter what we call it!
+With 3.5% of the world’s population living with vision loss and blindness, audio description is a critical accommodations.
 As our society continues to consume a growing amount of video content, and our population continues to age, this accommodation will become increasingly important.

 To make audio description more attainable, you may consider some of these innovative ways to approach English Descriptive Audio.

 However, utilizing a combination of humans and technology can bring down the cost of audio description significantly and speed up turnaround time.
-In our workflow, certified human describers write high quality descriptions, while advanced synthesized speech technology is used for the output.
+In our workflow, certified human describers write high-quality descriptions, while advanced synthesized speech technology is used for the output.
 This option provides many benefits, including user control, more precise language, and faster production times.
-An added bonus?
-Many blind and low vision viewers are used to the more robotic output because they often use a screenreader which has a similar voice.
+And, many blind and low vision viewers are accustomed to the more robotic output because they often use a screenreader that has a similar voice.